jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

  ]
 ```

-Note: because this is a private constant, in order to expose this array to other instances (like the Player instances), I need a getter method within the Game class:
+(Note: because this is a private constant, in order to expose this array to other instances (like the Player instances), a getter method is needed within the Game class:

 ```
 def self.win_combinations